 - Soft contact lenses with wireless circuits, glucose sensors and displays

-- Summary: The resulting intelligent contact lens provides real-time and wireless operation, and there are in vivo tests to monitor the glucose concentration in tears (suitable for determining the fasting glucose level in the tears of diabetic patients) and, at the same time, provide detection results through the contact lens display.
-(Created by: Jihun Park, Joohee Kim, So-Yun Kim and others.
-Published in "Science Advances").
+- Summary: The resulting smart contact lens provides real-time and wireless operation, and there are in vivo tests to monitor the glucose concentration in tears (suitable for determining the fasting glucose level in the tears of diabetic patients) and, simultaneously, provide detection results through the contact lens display.
+(Made by: Jihun Park, Joohee Kim, So-Yun Kim and others.
+Published on “Science Advances”).

 - Link to the paper